Gerald Baliles: Personal life

 Baliles married twice.
 He had two children, Laura and Jonathan, with his first wife, Jeannie Baliles.
 In his final years, Governor Baliles and his second wife, Robin, split their time between Charlottesville, Virginia and Patrick County.
 His son Jon Baliles continued the family's political tradition, winning election to the Richmond City Council (a part-time position) in 2012, and currently is the city's Senior Policy Advisor for Innovation.

 Death

 Baliles succumbed after a four-year battle with renal cell carcinoma and pulmonary fibrosis.
 He died in Charlottesville on October 29, 2019, while surrounded by his family.
 He was 79 years old.
-Virginia Governor Ralph Northam announced that state flags would fly at half mast until November 28, 2019 to honor Baliles' service to the Commonwealth.
+Virginia Governor Ralph Northam announced that state flags would fly at half mast until November 28, 2019, to honor Baliles' service to the Commonwealth.

+In popular culture

+In the 1988 NBC Miniseries The Murder of Mary Phagan, filmed in the historical Shockoe Bottom section of Richmond, Baliles made a cameo appearance ("Sir, I'm from Virginia, and I protest") as an advocate for Leo Frank begging for his execution for the murder of Mary Phagan being halted due to an unfair trial and prejudice.